PaoloLRinaldi/upload_to_ytmusic_android/README.md

 /storage/0012-ABCD/Music/
 ```
 Again, "0012-ABCD" is just an example.
 Remember to use the output of the line of code above.

-## Everytime usage
-The list of all your songs will be shown in ascending time order (from the oldest to the newest).
-They are numbered.
-Just write the list of the songs' numbers separated by Space and press Enter.

-Done.

 # Credits
 This code is based on [this repository](https://github.com/sigma67/ytmusicapi.git) by [sigma67](https://github.com/sigma67).